Let The Right One In (2008)

 Eli’s dad turning Two-Face; you’ll see what I mean.

-“Let the Right One In” is winning raves from everyone who’s seen it and with good reason; it’s an exceptional story of boy meets girl, with a tale of Vampire woe to complete the package, which I highly recommend.
-Out of TOV 5 stars I’m giving it a 4 and it’s been Valkor tested, TOV approved.
+"Let the Right One In" is winning rave reviews from just about anyone and everyone who has seen it and with good reason; it's an exceptional story of boy meets girl, with a tale of Vampire woe to complete the package, which I highly recommend.
+Out of TOV 5 stars, I'm giving the film it a 4.